- To Report Fraud, Waste and Abuse

 The requirements for coverage or limits on certain drugs are listed as follows:

 For certain drugs, we limit the amount of the drug that we will cover per prescription or for a defined period of time.
-For example, we will provide up to 62 capsules per 30-day period for Celebrex.
+For example, we will provide up to 30 tablets per 30-day period for Aripiprazole.